-3.5.
+3.4.
 I have turned on the eviction policy, why do I still get "out of memory" (OOM) exception?

 OOM can happen when the speed of cache access exceeds the speed of eviction policy handling timer.
-Eviction policy handler will wake up every wakeUpIntervalInSeconds seconds to process the eviction event queue.
+Eviction policy handler will wake up every wakeUpInterval milliseconds (or wakeUpIntervalSeconds seconds, prior to 3.x) to process the eviction event queue.
 So when the queue size is full, it will create a backlog and cause out-of-memory exceptions to happen unless the eviction timer catches up.
-To address this problem, in addition to increase the VM heap size, you can also reduce the wakeUpIntervaleInSeconds so the timer thread processes the queue more frequently.
+To address this problem, in addition to increase the VM heap size, you can also reduce the wakeUpInterval so the timer thread processes the queue more frequently.